The colleagues killed in San Jose mass shooting were like family, official says. Here's who they were - KESQ

 The victims tried to save others “while going through that chaotic situation,” the superintendent added.

-Hendricks, the VTA board chair, said he has spoken to the families of all nine victims, adding “all the families are in pain, but we are here to help.”
+Hendricks, the VTA board chair, spoke to the families of all nine and said they were “in pain, but we are here to help.”

 “We want all of our employees to know we are all grieving together and we want to do everything we possibly can to support each other.
 If today or in the coming days you need to stop, talk with a coworker, take some quiet time, do it.
 Whatever your emotions, the pain, sorrow, anger, love, questions, these are all normal,” he added.